Platform: Nintendo Switch (eShop)

 OlliOlli is the most fun with how well the controls are incorporated into the gameplay as it is fun and easy to pick up.
 The hardest thing to the gameplay was pressing the right button at the right time to land properly.
 This is a key element, but once you get the hang of it, you’ll feel an incredible sense of accomplishment.
 The unique feeling of using the joystick to perform tricks is a mechanic that’s been used before, but not always this well.

 You’ll gain more points if you time your landings properly, with ratings ranging from “sloppy” to “perfect”.
 The more tricks you can finish with a perfect rating, the better your final score will be.
-As the levels progress, you’ll need to pull off some increasingly complicated tricks.
-You do these by twisting the left analogue stick in specific directions.
+Levels become drastically more difficult the further you progress with you needing to pull off more complicated tracks and become somewhat of a contortionist with the left analog stick.

 Whether you’re a fan of skateboarding or not, the platforming element alone is great with a variety of levels and challenges to progress through.
 OlliOlli alone features plenty of content, but add in OlliOlli2: Welcome to Olliwood and this collection is absolutely jam-packed with content.
 While you may fail time and time again in pursuit of those challenges, the feeling of finally landing that perfect trick is well worth the wait.